jerome-trc/biomorph/ATTRIB.md

 Minivulcan and Heavy Battle Rifle HUD sprites are courtesy of ZDoom forum user Sonik.o.fan.

 Hand Cannon sprites are courtesy of Realm667 user Mor'ladim, id Software, and Legend of the Monster Hunter.

+Impactor Gauntlet sprites are courtesy of Banjo Software and edited by Realm667 user TheDoomedArchvile.

 Incursion Shotgun HUD sprites are courtesy of ZDoom forum user Mike12 (redrawn and centered Shadow Warrior Riot Gun sprites.
 Shadow Warrior, the Riot Gun, and its original sprites are the sole copyright of 3D Realms).